 Job reductions don’t stop here.
 Nikkei Asian Review reported on May 22 that MAC will half its 1.500 workforces in Nagoya and has stopped plans to start mass production of the M90.
 An internal memo to staff seen by the news agency partly blamed the decision on a shortage of parts as suppliers struggle to deliver during the current Covid-19 crisis.
 Japan has been in a state of emergency for a number of weeks which severely impacted industrial production.

 However, Nikkei Asian Review also says that staff will be redeployed elsewhere within MHI.
 This is a clear indication that there is more to it than just a Covid-effect.
-If Mitsubishi takes out half of its specialized staff this is a clear message that their priorities have shifted.
+If Mitsubishi takes out half of its specialized staff this is a clear message that its priorities have shifted.

 Take into account too that Mitsubishi has an airplane that despite hundreds of flight hours still hasn’t been certified by the Japanese JCAB and US FAA.
 The four aircraft in Moses Lake are Flight Test Vehicles built to an older specification.
 They have been useful in determining the flight characteristics of the MRJ90/M90 but final certification needs to be done with aircraft FTV10 and FTV7.
 They have the redesigned electric wiring and avionics bays on which the team led by Alex Bellamy decided back in 2017 after a design flaw was discovered.

-FTV10 made its first flight on March 18 from Nagoya and is was planned she was to join her sisters at Moses Lake, but Mitsubishi has decided to continue all flight testing in Japan to save costs.
+FTV10 made its first flight on March 18 from Nagoya and it was planned she was to join her sisters at Moses Lake, but Mitsubishi has decided to continue all flight testing in Japan to save costs.
 FTV7 was seen entering the paint shop in Nagoya on May 20 and should be ready soon to join the test program.
 How certification testing will continue and within what time frame is unclear.

 The additional delays mean the delivery of the first M90 to ANA has slipped again until further notice.
-MAC had said earlier that first delivery was due FY21 (March 2021) or later.
+MAC had said earlier that the first delivery was due FY21 (March 2021) or later.
 Until now, ANA has always continued to support the program and accepted delay after delay for seven years but it makes you wonder just how long the airline is willing to hold onto this line.
 With 15 M90s on firm order plus 10 options, the Mitsubishi will have a limited presence within ANA’s domestic network.
 The same applies to Japan Airlines, which has 32 on firm order and no options.
 US-based SkyWest Airlines is the biggest customer with 100 firm plus 100 options but has been waiting for the aircraft for some time too.
 AeroLease Aviation and Swedish Rockton both plan to purchase 10 M90s.
 With the M100 delayed indefinitely, the value of Mesa Airlines 50 firm and 50 options must be put in doubt as well.

-The postponement of the M100, the reduction in budget by half, the closure of all non-Japanese offices, the reduction of staff numbers in Nagoya: they all add up to a clear indication that Mitsubishi Heavy Industries has lost its patience with the SpaceJet.
-Maybe the program will just go on the backburner and MHI will buy time to restart it when market conditions improve, but this will always be a very costly solution.
+The postponement of the M100, the reduction in the budget by half, the closure of all non-Japanese offices, and the reduction of staff numbers in Nagoya: all add up to a clear indication that Mitsubishi Heavy Industries has lost its patience with the SpaceJet.
+Maybe the program will just go on the back burner and MHI will buy time to restart it when market conditions improve, but this will always be a very costly solution.
 So is killing the program and writing off all the investments that have been done since the Mitsubishi Regional Jet was conceived around 2005.
 For now, it seems MHI management board has opted for the former scenario but the latter isn’t far way off.